aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

  }
 ```

+## Eliminating the XDebug Session Cookie Encryption Exception

-One solution to avoid these exception breakpoints will be to disable those VSCode breakpoint settings.
+One solution to avoid the `XDEBUG_SESSION` cookie exception breakpoint will be to disable it in VSCode breakpoint settings.
-In the Breakpoints sub panel of the debug side panel in VSCode you can uncheck the `Exceptions` checkbox to avoid breaking on any exceptions.
+In the Breakpoints sub panel of the debug side panel in VSCode you can uncheck the break on `Exceptions` and break on `Everything` checkboxes to avoid breaking on any exceptions.
+The exception will still happen, however VSCode will not break on exceptions.

-However If you like to break on valid framework exceptions you have another option besides turning off exception breakpoints.
+However If you like to break other framework exceptions you have another option besides turning off exception breakpoints.

-In you Laravel application you will have a `App\Http\Middleware\EncryptCookies` class shown below:
+In your Laravel application you will have a `App\Http\Middleware\EncryptCookies` class shown below:

 ```php
 class EncryptCookies extends Middleware